michael-beebe/cs5379-parallel-processing/project2/README.md

 ```

 ## Code Breakdown
-### myBarrier():
+### mybarrier():
 - Synchronizes all participating processors.
-- The synchronization is achieved in two main phases, each running for `log2(p_number)` iterations, where `p_number` is the total number of processors:
+- The synchronization is achieved in two main phases, each running for `log2(process_count)` iterations, where `process_count` is the total number of processors:
 - Reducing Phase:
-  - Starts with the highest power of 2 less than `p_number` and decrements in each iteration.
+  - Starts with the highest power of 2 less than `process_count` and decrements in each iteration.
   - In each iteration, processors send notification messages to other processors based on their rank and the current power of 2.
 - Scattering Phase:
   - Starts from the lowest power of 2 and increments in each iteration.
   - Similar to the reducing phase, processors send and receive notification messages based on their rank and the current power of 2.
-- The use of `log2(p_number)` iterations ensures efficient synchronization, as each processor communicates directly with another processor in each step, reducing the total number of steps needed for all processors to synchronize.
+- The use of `log2(process_count)` iterations ensures efficient synchronization, as each processor communicates directly with another processor in each step, reducing the total number of steps needed for all processors to synchronize.

 ### main():
 - Initializes the MPI environment.
 - Retrieves and prints information about the current processor.
-- Calls the `myBarrier()` function to synchronize all processors.
+- Calls the `mybarrier()` function to synchronize all processors.
 - Finalizes the MPI environment.